-The UPS automatically restarts if the utility power returns after the output was shut off due to depleted batteries, a shutdown input signal, or automatic shutdown command.
+The UPS automatically restarts if the utility power returns after the output was shut off due to depleted batteries, a shutdown input signal, or an automatic shutdown command.

-You can set the load segment for the amount of time to delay the restart when utility power returns, using the Automatic Start Delay setting.
-You can also configure UPS restart to depend on the battery charge level, using the Battery Charge % to Restart setting.
+You can set the load segments for the amount of time to delay the restart when utility power returns, using the Automatic Start Delay setting.
+See "Configuring Load Segments" on page 49.
+You can also configure UPS restart to depend on the battery charge level, using the Battery Charge % to Restart setting from the Settings menu (see page 45).